latazzajones/Intro-to-Programming-Using-Ruby/README.md

 ###Intro to Programming
 * You probably wont break anything
 * command line and install
-* creating an rb file and running script
 * chapter 2! numbers
 * Homework
- * Create a Git Hub account
  * Practice what we learned about the command line
  * To do all of the following from there:
- * Create your own folder called "..." and run that file from the command line
+ * Teach yourself mkdir - create your own folder called "..."
- * Do 2.5 questions inside that folder!
+ * Do 1.5 questions in Chris Pine's book
 * Come hang with us on Saturday.
 We meet at the Bun Shop from 10-12.

 ## Class 2
 * Review the homework
+* More review of the command line.
+* Creating an rb file and running script
 * Strings (letters) and Variables and Assignment.
 Up to section 5.3.
 We'll stop at Methods.
 * Getting and reading error messages.
-* More review of the command line.
 * Homework
-	* **V+T need to create an assignment here!**
+  * Create a Git Hub account
+  * Do the letters 2.5 homework in a file and run it from the command line

 ## Class 3
 * More review of the command line